depsterr/asm-stdlib/README.md

 ## What is this?

-This is a fun little project I started because I was bored, while I do intend on making it into a fully functional libc, it's not a overly serious project or anything.
+This is a fun little project I started because I was bored, while I entiertain the notion of making it into a full libc, it's not a overly serious project or anything.